 forum member didn't notice anything unusual...but his car has a rear alignment problem.

-forum member has posted a Mirage alignment printout where both the front and
+TIP: Very few forum members have posted a Mirage alignment printout where both the front and

 rear alignment settings from the factory were acceptable.
 Odds are your Mirage needs an alignment check even if the rear axle is OK!